 We Got Your Back(Up)

-During a grid outage, a residential or commercial energy storage system can supply backup power to it’s customers.
+During a grid outage, a residential or commercial energy storage system can supply backup power to customers.
 When paired with onsite solar PV, customers can theoretically operate indefinitely.

 Such attributes make energy storage an attractive option to utilities, grid operators, policy regulators, business owners, and residential customers.
 As a result, analysts expect global energy storage capacity to grow by 31% per year through 2030.
 And that’s only for electricity generation.